kubos/kubos/docs/mission-dev/deployment.rst

         the system time.
 These are currently present on all supported OBCs.

-Tracking hold time through reboots is best achieved by using the most reliable persistent storage location on the OBC, the U-boot environment variables.
+Tracking hold time through reboots is best achieved by using the most reliable persistent storage location on the OBC: the U-boot environment variables.
 These variables are always stored in the most reliable storage environment possible, due to the high degree of impact they have on the system.
 The variables used for deployment are:

-  - ``deployed``: boolean
+  - ``deployed``: boolean, indicates if deployment has been completed
   - ``deploy_start``: string seconds since unix epoch
+  - ``remove_before_flight``: boolean, indicates if deployment should be attempted

 The hold time itself should be configured within the application.